A monotonic relationship between the variability of the infectious period and final size in pairwise epidemic modelling: Acknowledgements

 \section{Acknowledgements}

 This article is a significantly extended version of R\"ost G., Kiss I. Z., Vizi Z., Variance of Infectious Periods and Reproduction Numbers for Network Epidemics with Non-Markovian Recovery, Progress in Industrial Mathematics at ECMI 2016.
-ZsV was supported by the EU-funded Hungarian grant EFOP-3.6.2-16-2017-00015.
-GR was supported by Hungarian National Research Fund Grant NKFI FK 124016 and MSCA-IF 748193.
-JCM was supported by Global Good.